Overview

 - Are SFTP, FTPS, SSH, API, SaaS, or keystore credentials stored locally?

-- Are LPE-relevant hosts prioritized based on exposure and credential access, not just CVSS?
+- Are local privilege escalation (LPE)-relevant hosts prioritized based on exposure and credential access, not just CVSS?

 So what happened?